TritonDataCenter/sdc-docker/README.md

     make git-hooks

+# Testing

+As shown above, `make test` will run unit tests locally.
+To run *integration* tests, you need to call the "test/runtests" driver from the *global zone* (GZ) of a SmartDataCenter setup with sdc-docker, e.g. with COAL that would be:

+    ssh root@10.99.99.7
+    /zones/$(vmadm lookup -1 alias=docker0)/root/opt/smartdc/docker/test/runtests

 # Development from your Mac

 1. Add a 'coal' entry to your '~/.ssh/config'.
 Not required, but we'll use this